mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 When we talk about and we chant that the natural condition of mind is to be free from clinging, sometimes I wonder, I’m not clear about... if it’s our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it’s almost impossible to attain it.
 Why is this called the natural condition?

 **Katagiri Roshi:** Well, in a sense it’s not difficult; in a sense it’s a very simple practice.
 You think it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
 At that time it’s really difficult to know or to experience [the] natural [condition], or the basis of ego consciousness, et cetera.

 But usually, I told you, *total personality*: through this person, through this *you*, we can see the total personality.

-In a sense, according to the common sense – you know, consciousness, our sense, our mind – I can “smell” you.
-Or, I can smell myself.
+In a sense, according to the common sense – you know, consciousness, our sense, our mind – I can “smell” you, or I can smell myself.
 That is a “stink” in a bad sense, but in a good sense, it’s pretty good.
-So the total personality shows you the judgement, good or bad.
-But that good or bad is something you understand through consciousness.
+So the total personality shows you the judgement, good or bad, but that good or bad is something you understand through consciousness.

 On the other hand, that total personality comes from where?
 Beginningless past, and endless future.
 So finally that’s total personality.
-Katagiri is Katagiri.
-So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement, good or bad, right and wrong?
+Katagiri is Katagiri; so why don’t I take care of Katagiri with compassionate attention, completely beyond judgement, good or bad, right and wrong?
 We must be right in the middle of total personality, everyday life.
 Total personality is the core of life, so we must always be there.

 So from *this* point [of view], it’s pretty easy.
 No difficulty.

-That’s why Dōgen Zenji says Buddhist faith – if you believe total personality, or buddha-nature [...] – within total personality or within the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
+That’s why Dōgen Zenji says Buddhist faith – if you believe total personality, or buddha-nature [...] – [is] within total personality or within the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
 Because through the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated. *[He laughs.]* That’s why it’s pretty hard.